An introduction to the GRE format (the shorter GRE, launched in Sep 2023)

 An overview of the changes

-The study material for the Shorter GRE is the same as that for the Longer GRE.
+The study material for the new GRE format is the same as that for the earlier (longer) GRE.
 You can safely continue to use the existing editions of the GRE Official books.
-For more context on this, refer to my analysis in the second-half of this article of the first official mock for the Shorter format.
+For more context on this, refer to my analysis in the second-half of this article of the Power Prep 1 test for the shorter format.

-* The ‘Analyse an Argument’ task has been chopped off.
-Now, there will be only one essay to write – ‘Analyse an Issue.’
+* The ‘Analyse an Argument’ task was chopped off.
+Now, there is only one essay to write – ‘Analyse an Issue.’

-The section-wise breakup is the same for both quant and verbal and is as follows:
+The section-wise structure is the same for both quant and verbal and is as follows:

 • Section 1 – which will be of medium difficulty level – will have only 12 questions.